asperti/BOHM1.1/README.md

 About the current syntax, please be aware that applications _always_ require parenthesis around them (left associative, of course), the rest is more or less as expected.
-Please consult the original README below or the examples for more information.
+Please consult the full README below or the examples for more information.

 ```
 /***************************************************************/